 Optimising decision making for delivery of value

 If rapid delivery of value is of highest importance, decentralising decisions to teams is critical.
 The role of management is to establish a framework for making decisions over making the decision for teams.
-Where the decision is far reaching, though, there may be times in which the decision should be centralised.
+Where the decision is far reaching, though, there may be times in which the decision should be centralised.Optimising decision making for quality and reliability

+Compliance is a central rationale for centralising decision-making, but where inspection by management is required, bottlenecks rapidly impact responsiveness.
+Information and approvals have to travel up and down the management hierarchy and while time is spent waiting the context can change and new information can arise.
 To avoid delays in decision making while holding quality as paramount, agile teams use practices such as a Definition of Done, over downstream points of inspection to ensure standards are maintained.
-The team’s responsibility is to do the work required to meet compliance standards and apply empiricism on a daily basis to monitor the progress of work against the required standards.
+The team’s responsibility is to do the work required to meet compliance standards and apply empiricism on a daily basis to monitor the progress of work against the required standards.Are teams ready to make decisions themselves?

-When executives reoganise organisational structures to optimise for rapid decision making there is worry about the maturity of teams to take on the burden, as well as a fear of letting go amongst some managers.
+When executives reorganise organisational structures to optimise for rapid decision making there is worry about the maturity of teams to take on the burden, as well as a fear of letting go amongst some managers.
 Decentralising decision making doesn’t have to be black and white.

 The decision to decentralise should be based on a number of factors, including: